forensicgenomics/mitoLeaf/docs/textfiles/documentation.md

 Here, the full extent of mitoTree can be explored interactively.
 Haplogroups with descendants are collapsible, meaning their descendants can be shown or hidden.
-Initially, the tree is expanded to reveal all designated ‘Superhaplogroups’.
+Initially, the tree is expanded to reveal all designated ‘Phylo-Superhaplogroups’, which is analog to Phylotree.

 - **Expand/Collapse Nodes:** Click on a node or its label to expand or collapse its descendants.
 - **Node On-click Effect:** Select the desired On-click effect: